homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “Yes,” says Wolf, “but we haven’t got a story for him and for all we know, Harrison”—that’s the big guy at Supreme— “for all we know, Harrison’s all set with a story for Byrne and ready to shoot.”

-“I know different,” says L. N. “I got it pretty straight that they’ve been hunting high and low for a story and haven’t found anything that even comes close.’’
+“I know different,” says L. N. “I got it pretty straight that they’ve been hunting high and low for a story and haven’t found anything that even comes close.”

 So Wolf said: “‘They’re that much ahead of us, though.
 We’ve still got to look through a lot of junk that they’ve probably eliminated already.”

-“Don’t you worry,” says Bauer. ‘‘We won’t waste time on stuff that’s no good.
+“Don’t you worry,” says Bauer.
+“We won’t waste time on stuff that’s no good.
 I’ve got a couple of friends of mine—you know; fellas like Paul Wells and Quinn Martin—that whenever we've wanted a certain type of story to fit a certain star, they’ve always told me and told me right.
 Remember when we needed a vehicle for Kate Hollis and I called up Martin and he said ‘Jane Eyre’ without a minute’s hesitation, and you know what a sensation it was.
 I’ll get a hold of he or Wells right now and tell them who we’ve got and one of them is bound to come across.’”

 But Martin and Wells were both on their vacation and couldn’t be located.
 That same day, Harry Salsinger, that works on the paper, he happened to drift in the office and Bauer said to him, he said: